yannickycpan/oxford-mllab/index.md

 ## Introduction

-The course is a supplementary component to the machine learning class taught in MT 2023.
-The objectives are:
+The course serves as a supplement to the machine learning class taught in MT 2023, with the following objectives:

-1. Deepen and examine the understanding of learned theoretical knowledge
+1. Deepen and explore the understanding of theoretical knowledge.
-2. Develop intuition regarding how algorithmic designs affect testing performance
+2. Develop intuition about how algorithmic designs impact testing performance.
-3. Enhance coding skills
+3. Enhance coding skills.
-4. Get a taste of using new tech to learn unknown things to solve real world problems
+4. Gain experience in using new technologies to solve real-world problems and learn about unfamiliar concepts.

 ### Course format and platform